A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Introduction

 \section{Introduction}

-\paragraph{Multi-model ensemble methods (MME)}
+\subsection{Multi-model ensemble methods (MME)}

-Multi-model ensemble (MME) methods have been shown to improve forecast skill for different time scales, from short- \citep{Heizenreder2006,Casanova2009} and medium-range \citep{Hamill2012,Hagedorn2012} to seasonal forecasting \citep{Palmer2004,Alessandri2011,Kirtman2014}.
-The added-values of MME over single-model ensemble (SME) forecasts have been attributed to several factors.
-First, there is in general no ``best'' single-model \citep{Hagedorn2005}, the relative performances of the single-models vary depending on the considered target (i.e. region and variable of interest, metrics, \ldots).
-The MME can take advantage of the complementary skill of the single-models and is able to perform better in average.
-Second, \citet{Hagedorn2005} identified error cancellation and non-linearity of the metric as the main reason for the MME performance being better than the average performance of the single-models.
+Multi-model ensemble (MME) methods have been shown to improve forecast skill for different time scales, from short-range \citep{Heizenreder2006,Casanova2009} and medium-range \citep{Hamill2012,Hagedorn2012} to seasonal forecasting \citep{Palmer2004,Alessandri2011,Kirtman2014}.
+The added values of MME over single-model ensemble (SME) forecasts has been attributed to several factors.
+First, there is in general no ``best'' single-model \citep{Hagedorn2005}, the relative performances of the single-models vary depending on the considered target (i.e. region and variable of interest, metrics, etc.).
+The MME can take advantage of the complementary skill of the SMEs, thereby performing better on average.
+Second, \citet{Hagedorn2005} identified error cancellation and non-linearity of the metric as the main reasons for the MME's performance exceeding the average performance of the SMEs.
 Third, MMEs allow us to explore a new dimension of uncertainty which remains unexplored by SMEs.
-Indeed, combining different models allows us to explore the uncertainty due to {\it model formulation}: by construction, a SME takes into account uncertainties in the model initialization and can introduce variations in parameterizations to sample some of the uncertainty due to parameterizations, but they can not take into account uncertainty due to model formulation.
-Besides, \citet{Weigel2008} showed that MME can improve the predictive skill if and only if the single-models `fail to capture the full amount of forecast uncertainty'.
-Finally, in addition, MME benefit from their larger ensemble size, which implies a better sampling of the real probability distribution.
+Combining different models enables us to account for the uncertainty due to {\it model formulation}: by construction, a SME takes into account uncertainties in model initialization and can introduce variations in parameterizations to sample some of the uncertainty due to those parameterizations, but it cannot account for uncertainty due to model formulation.
+Besides, \citet{Weigel2008} showed that MME can improve the predictive skill if and only if the SMEs ``fail to capture the full amount of forecast uncertainty''.
+Finally, in addition, MMEs benefit from their larger ensemble size, which implies a better sampling of the real probability distribution.